sailro/UnityExternal/README.md

 * Using the Project hook, we add a postbuild event to copy the compiled assembly DLL to the Unity asset folder (because we have to compile both in VS and Unity).
 * Using the Project hook, we remove the reference to the assembly dll to avoid collisions with the project reference. (as we deploy a DLL in the asset folder, VSTU will try to add a reference to the DLL).

-The intersting part is [here](/UnityProject/Assets/Editor), using two Editor scripts.
+The interesting part is [here](/UnityProject/Assets/Editor), using two Editor scripts.

 Now you can update easily your external projects files:
 - VS solution and projects will correctly reference your external project